ibm-cloud-docs/EventStreams/eventstreams025.md

 Use the producer API to write messages to topics.
 To be able to produce to a topic, you must have the following available:

-* The URL of the Event Streams API endpoint, including the port number.
+* The URL of the {{site.data.keyword.messagehub}} API endpoint, including the port number.
 * The topic you want to produce to.
 * The API key that gives permission to connect and produce to the selected topic.
-* The Event Streams certificate.
+* The {{site.data.keyword.messagehub}} certificate.

-To retrieve the full URL for the Event Streams API endpoint:
+To retrieve the full URL for the {{site.data.keyword.messagehub}} API endpoint:

-1. Ensure you have the Event Streams CLI installed.
+1. Ensure you have the {{site.data.keyword.messagehub}} CLI installed.
 2. Log in to your cluster as an administrator by using the IBM Cloud Private CLI:

     ```
     cloudctl login -a https://<Cluster Master Host>:<Cluster Master API Port>
     ```

     The master host and port for your cluster are set during the installation of IBM Cloud Private.
 3. Run the following command to initialize the Event Streams CLI: cloudctl es init.
     If you have more than one Event Streams instance installed, select the one where the topic you want to produce to is.
-    Details of your Event Streams installation are displayed.
+    Details of your {{site.data.keyword.messagehub}} installation are displayed.
-4. Copy the full URL from the Event Streams API endpoint field, including the port number.
+4. Copy the full URL from the {{site.data.keyword.messagehub}} API endpoint field, including the port number.

 <br/>
 To create a topic and generate an API key with produce permissions, and to download the certificate: